Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Method

 Dark current arises from thermally generated electrons that accumulate in CCD pixels even without incident light.
 Since it is thermally activated, its level depends strongly on detector temperature and is substantially reduced by cooling \cite{howell2006handbook,widenhorn2002temperature}.
 In typical astronomical observations, the detector temperature is regulated and calibration frames are acquired under the same operating conditions as science images \cite{uiowa_ccd_noise}.
 We therefore treat the dark current as constant for a given instrument setting and neglect explicit temperature dependence in our model.

-Following the conventional calibration procedure \cite{mccully2018real}, we represent the dark current as a per-pixel rate in electrons per second, $D_{\rm dark}(x)$ (e$^-$/s), which is retrieved from long-exposure dark frames (300 s) and normalized by the integration time \cite{mccully2018real}.
-For a science exposure duration $t$, the accumulated dark signal can be estimated as:
+Following the conventional procedure \cite{mccully2018real}, we represent the dark current as a per-pixel rate in electrons per second, $D_{\rm dark}(x)$ (e$^-$/s), which is retrieved from long-exposure dark frames (300 s) and normalized by the integration time \cite{mccully2018real}.
+For a science exposure time $t$, the accumulated dark signal can be estimated as: